sorry-app/theme-example-narrow-jumbotron/README.md

 >
 > **For more details on theme development, read our [Theme documenation](http://docs.sorryapp.com/themes)**.

-## Getting started
+## Getting The Theme

-1. <a href="https://github.com/supporttime/theme-example-narrow-jumbotron/archive/master.zip">Download</a> the latest version
+1. <a href="archive/master.zip">Download</a> the latest version
-2. or clone the git repo: <code>git clone https://github.com/supporttime/theme-example-narrow-jumbotron</code>
+2. or clone the git repo: <code>git clone git@github.com:sorry-app/theme-example-narrow-jumbotron.git</code>

 ## Manual Deployment

 The simplest option if you don't wish to make any changes to the theme is to upload the [zip file found in the dist folder](dist/theme.zip) through your user interface of your Sorry account.

-**If you make any changes you'll need to rezip your theme before you upload it, [as per our guide](http://docs.sorryapp.com/getting-started/uploading-your-theme.html).**
+**If you make any changes you'll need to rezip your theme before you upload it, [as per the Sorry docs](http://docs.sorryapp.com/themes/getting-started/uploading-your-theme.html).**

 ## Automatic Deployment with Grunt

-To make development and deployment of your themes even easier we created [grunt-sorry-theme-deploy](https://github.com/supporttime/grunt-sorry-theme-deploy) - a grunt task to automate the deployment of your status page themes to your Sorry account.
+To make development and deployment of the theme even easier you can use the included Grunt deployment tasks.

-This task takes your themes source code, bundles it up into a deployable zip and uploads it to your status page through the Sorry API.
+These tasks take the themes source code, bundle it into a deployable zip and upload it to your status page through the Sorry API.

-### Install Grunt
+### Installing Grunt

+From the command line:

+1. Navigate to the root of this downloaded theme project
+2. Run `npm install`.

-From the command line, navigate to the root of this downloaded theme project and run `npm install`. npm will look at [package.json](package.json) and automatically install the necessary local dependencies listed there.
+npm will look at [package.json](package.json) and automatically install the necessary local dependencies listed there.

 **Unfamiliar with `npm`?
 Don't have node installed?** That's a-okay. npm stands for [node packaged modules](http://npmjs.org/) and is a way to manage development dependencies through node.js.
 [Download and install node.js](http://nodejs.org/download/) before proceeding.

-### Create the `sorry.json` File
+### Authenticating with Sorry

 We need somewhere to keep your Sorry login credentials.
-In the root of your project create a file called `sorry.json` which contains your username and password - don't worry, this will NOT be commited to your repo.
+In the root of your project create a file called `sorry.json` which contains your username and password - don't worry, this will NOT be commited to your repo as we've included it in `.gitignore`.

 ```json
 {